kbase/collections/docs/genome_to_collection.md

 Each collection can have multiple data products, matchers, and other metadata.

-- The `data_products` field contains
-information about the data products associated with the collection.
+- The `data_products` field contains information about the data products associated with the collection.
-  - Each data product has a `product` field that specifies the product name.
+  - **product**: Each data product has a `product` field that specifies the product name.
 Currently, the supported products are `genome_attribs`, `microtrait`, `taxa_count`, `samples` and `biolog`.
-  - Each product is assigned a version field that indicates the load version of the product.
+  - **version**: Each product is assigned a version field that indicates the load version of the product.
 This version corresponds to the load version defined in [Step 3](#step-3-execute-tools-on-fasta-files) above, where tools were executed on the source data files.
-  - Each product also includes a `search_view` field, indicating the associated search view.
+  - **search_view**: Each product also includes a `search_view` field, indicating the associated search view.
 For `microtrait`, `taxa_count`, and `biolog` product, this field should be set to `null`, as the system will automatically retrieve the correct search view.
 However, for `genome_attribs` and `samples`, it should match the value of the previous `search_view` field.
 If you've created a new search view with [service_manager](../src/service_manager.py) in